War and Peace: First part

 The first part of the epilogue begins with the wedding of Pierre and Natasha in 1813.
-Count Rostov dies soon after, leaving his eldest son Nikolai to take charge of the debt-ridden estate.
+Nikolai becomes worried about his family's finances and leaves the army after hearing of Petya's death.
+There is little hope for recovery.
+Given the Rostovs' ruin, he does not feel comfortable with the prospect of marrying the wealthy Marya Bolkonskaya, but when they meet again, they both still feel love for each other.
+Count Rostov dies soon after, leaving Nikolai to take charge of the debt-ridden estate.
 Nikolai finds himself with the task of maintaining the family on the verge of bankruptcy.
-Although he finds marrying women for money repugnant, Nikolai gives in to his love for Princess Maria and marries her.
+Although he finds marrying women for money repugnant, he gives in to his love for Princess Maria and marries her.

 Nikolai and Maria then move to her inherited estate of Bald Hills with his mother and Sonya, whom he supports for the rest of their lives.
 Nikolai and Maria have children together, and also raise Prince Andrei's orphaned son, Nikolai Andreyevich (Nikolenka) Bolkonsky.

 As in all good marriages, there are misunderstandings, but the couples – Pierre and Natasha, Nikolai and Maria – remain devoted.
 Pierre and Natasha visit Bald Hills in 1820.
 There is a hint in the closing chapters that the idealistic, boyish Nikolenka and Pierre would both become part of the Decembrist Uprising.
 The first epilogue concludes with Nikolenka promising he would do something with which even his late father "would be satisfied" (presumably as a revolutionary in the Decembrist revolt).